jh1993/UnderusedOptions/README.txt

 - Using a mana potion now tries to replenish the number of hounds to the maximum.

 Hypocrisy:
-- Now also works on spells of equal level, but you cannot gain the Hypocrisy buff with a spell that benefitted from Hypocrisy.
+- Instead of recovering charges, now gives a damage bonus equal to 4 times the triggering spell's level for 3 turns.

 Purestrike:
 - As per my No More Scams mod, no longer harms allies, and is based on damage pre-resistances.